© Robin Rankin Willis

 The problem in general

 Some of us learned that lesson the hard way.
-When I was just getting started in this hobby in the late 1990s, I sent a chart for one of my lines (as requested) to the administrator of the Graves Family Association website.
+When I was just getting started in this hobby in the 1990s, I sent a chart for one of my lines (as requested) to the administrator of the Graves Family Association website.
 The chart included information I had obtained from other researchers purporting to identify the forbears of my last proved Graves ancestor.
 Unfortunately, I had not confirmed those alleged ancestors with my own research.

 I wish I had remembered that and deleted those names before I forwarded the chart.
 The website administrator replied with a blistering email excoriating me for perpetuating a fiction which all serious researchers had long since discarded.
 My screen and my red face were both too hot to touch when I read that email.